Articles

 On top of that, stocks are liquid assets, meaning that investors can buy and sell them at any time.
 This makes it acceptable for a fund to buy an asset at a current premium if it expects that the price will follow the earnings growth at a continued elevated premium since it could simply sell it at any time.
 This makes it more of a speculative trade than an investment, but it is what is it.

-A Practical Guide to Analyzing Any Stock (With Examples) Image 40
+A Practical Guide to Analyze Any Stock (With Examples) Image 40

 Palentir (a high growth stock) has an extremely high P/E ratio